carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Photography

 You are allowed to take photographs at the conference.
 Make sure that you do not disturb any session or others in the process.
-We will offer a differently colored lenyard to those who **don't want to be photographed**.
+We will offer a differently colored lanyard to those who **don't want to be photographed**.
 Be respectful of their decision and don't take/post their pictures on social media.
 A few volunteers will be taking pictures to be included to the official collection, you are welcome to join them.
-If you want to post pictures on social media, use the hastag #carpentrycon2018 to tag the conference.
+If you want to post pictures on social media, use the hashtag #carpentrycon2018 to tag the conference.

 ##### Posters

-We will have a poster session and a designated area for the deplay of the posters.
+We will have a poster session and a designated area for the display of the posters.
 You can use the A0 poster size (verticle).
 We will add any other specification if required.
 The deadline for the abstract submission is May 4th.

 ##### Post-conference

 The post-conference will be very crucial for us to evaluate the success of the conference.
 We will send out a post-conference survey to learn about your experiences from this conference and suggestions for the next one.
-We will also organize a community call to discuss the survey result and discuss the plans for our next conference: carpentryCon 2019.
+We will also organize a community call to discuss the survey result and discuss the plans for our next conference: CarpentryCon 2019.

 #### Q: Questions, Quiet Rooms

 ##### Questions

-Get in touch with the organisers (carpentrycon@carpentries.org) if you have any specific question about the conference.
+Get in touch with the organizers (carpentrycon@carpentries.org) if you have any specific question about the conference.
 Join the community call (May 3) to discuss with them in person ([see the notes](http://pad.software-carpentry.org/carpconcall)).
-At the conference you ,can approach organisers and volunteers (welcome-team) for any specific queries.
+At the conference, you can approach organizers and volunteers (welcome-team) for any specific queries.
 Join our Slack channel for any recent discussion and updates.

 ##### Quiet Rooms